 Why is it important to demonstrate interest?

 Just like in the middle school cafeteria, finding out that someone "likes you likes you" is a huge ego boost.
 You suddenly see the other person with new, somewhat rose-colored glasses.
 This "halo effect" can make a big difference in your student's chances of admission.
-A student "on the bubble" (not a clear admit, not necessarily a deny) may be admitted over the student who seems to be less interested in the school.
+A student "on the bubble" (not a clear admit or deny) who demonstrates interest may be admitted over the student who seems to be less interested in the school.

 Colleges use a number of methods to gauge demonstrated interest, but the most frequently used are the following:

 How do you get the most interest bang for your application buck?
 Develop a relationship with your Admissions officer.
 Think networking, not crushing.
-Your student should:
+You should:

 What not to do